anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 Examples, node configurations specified as: B, B.low-latency, H,  and H.very-high-speed-network.very-low-latency-edge.

-A workload needs to specify the configuration and capabilities of the infratsructure that it can un on, the size of the resources it needs, and additional information (extra-specs) such as whether the workload can share core siblings (SMT thread) or not, whether it has affinity (viz., needs to be placed on the same infrastructure node) with other workloads, etc. The capabilities required by the workload can, thus, be specified as:
+A workload needs to specify the configuration and capabilities of the infrastructure that it can run on, the size of the resources it needs, and additional information (extra-specs) such as whether the workload can share core siblings (SMT thread) or not, whether it has affinity (viz., needs to be placed on the same infrastructure node) with other workloads, etc. The capabilities required by the workload can, thus, be specified as:

 >  \<profile name>[.\<profile_extension>][.\<extra profile specs>].\<workload flavour specs>[.\<extra-specs>]

-where the \<workload flavour specs> are specified as defined in [4.2.4.3 Workload Flavours and Other Capabilities Specifications Format](#4.2.4.3) below.
+where the \<workload flavour specs> are specified as defined in section [4.2.4.3 Workload Flavours and Other Capabilities Specifications Format](#4.2.4.3) below.

 <a name="4.2.1"></a>
 ### 4.2.1 Profiles